 - Keep a record of expenses.
 Deduct your business expenses related to setting up your freelance writing business.
 Did you join the Freelance Writers Den to help you find gigs and connect with others?
 Keep track of that monthly expense.
-Deduct that laptop and office chair — as long as you're using them for your writing business.
+Deduct that laptop and office chair — as long as you use them for your writing business.

 - Start a list of potential sources.
-When you run into someone who could be a source in your niche, get their contact info.
+Get their contact info when you run into someone who could be a source in your niche.
 This is also true of websites.
 I have a list of go-to links on the IRS website for various retirement accounts and other information.
 Additionally, I have a list of links for student loan repayment loans from the Department of Education.
-You'll need these for fact-checking in many cases, and it's easier if you just have a list.
+You’ll need these for fact-checking in many cases, and it’s easier if you just have a list.

 - Be prepared to sell out.
 We all want to write high-minded treatises and get paid for them.
 Most of us aren’t getting that — at least not for years.
 Be ready to sell out and just write SEO-based content for blogs if you want to make money fast.

 - Proofread.
 The cleaner your copy, the more editors love you.
 And that means more work.